-If you regularly post on a personal or company blog, or share posts to social platforms like Facebook, Reddit, or LinkedIn, you’re probably familiar with “OG Images,” or open graph image meta tags.
-OG Images are the visual assets that accompany your article or webpage wherever it is embedded online.
+If you regularly post on a personal or company blog, or share posts to social platforms like Facebook, Reddit, or LinkedIn, you’re probably familiar with “OG Images,” or open graph image meta tags, which accompany your article or webpage wherever it is embedded online.

 Cropping a picture to the correct dimensions

-To crop your photo using Kapwing, you need to upload it to the Studio.
-You can use any file you have saved on your device, or upload a picture you have stored online.
-Once your picture is fully uploaded, click “Custom Size” and choose “OG Image.”
+Get stared by uploading the image to Kapwing's Studio.
+Once your picture is fully uploaded, click “Custom Size” and choose the “OG Image" preset option.
 This will crop your image to 1200x630, your safest bet for OG Images.
 If you’d like a higher-resolution version of the same image, click “Lock Ratio” and increase the value of either dimension and your photo will be resized with the same aspect ratio.

 Adding padding to achieve the right aspect ratio

-If you don’t want to lose any part of your image, it’s easy to add padding to the sides or top & bottom in order to fit the 1.91:1 aspect ratio of OG Images.
-All you need to do is follow the same steps you would use to crop the image to the correct dimensions, then select the picture and choose “Lock Ratio” from the right side of the screen.
+If you don’t want to lose any part of your image, it’s easy to add padding to the sides or top & bottom in order to fit the 1.91:1 aspect ratio.
+When your image has been uploaded to the Studio, select the picture and choose “Lock Ratio” from the right side of the screen.
 Then, drag the corners of the picture to fit it to the edges of the canvas and center it in the background.